tisc9037/GenomeAnalysis_2026/README.md

 ## planning
 •	10/4: project plan finished, data organized, software installed, and folders/scripts ready.

-•	16/4: primary genome assembly finished, so you can move to evaluation and refinement.
+•	16/4: primary genome assembly finished, so I can move to evaluation and refinement.

 •	21/4: assembly evaluation finished and the genome is stable enough for annotation.